'Star Wars,' Trump feature at 68th Sapporo Snow Festival | The Japan Times

 There is also a sculpture of the Central Golden Hall at Kofukuji, a major Buddhist temple in the city of Nara, ahead of restoration work scheduled to finish next year.

-The festival also features smaller statues created by residents, including one of Japanese comedian Piko-Taro, whose song “Pen-Pineapple-Apple-Pen,” now holds the Guinness World Record for the shortest song to enter the Billboard Hot 100 chart.
+The festival also features smaller statues created by residents, including one of Japanese comedian Pikotaro, whose song “Pen-Pineapple-Apple-Pen,” now holds the Guinness World Record for the shortest song to enter the Billboard Hot 100 chart.

 “I had always wanted to visit here and was surprised (the statues) are made with such detail,” said Chieko Tsuyuzaki, 47, of Chiba Prefecture, who came to the festival with her daughter.